-When adding or replacing coolant, be sure to use only Genuine

-NISSAN Long Life Antifreeze/Coolant (blue) or equivalent.
+- ditives may clog the cooling system and cause damage to the engine, transmission and/or cooling system. - When adding or replacing coolant. be sure to use only Genuine NISSAN Long Life Antifreeze/Coolant (blue) or equivalent.
 Genuine NISSAN Long Life Antifreeze/Coolant (blue) is pre-diluted to provide antifreeze protection to -34°F (-37°C).
-If additional freeze protection is needed due to weather where you operate your vehicle, add Genuine NISSAN Long Life Antifreeze/ Coolant (blue) concentrate following the directions on the container.
-If an equivalent coolant other than Genuine NISSAN Long Life Antifreeze/Coolant (blue) is used. follow the coolant manufacturer's instructions to maintain minimum antifreeze protection to -34°F (-37°C).
+If additional freeze protection is needed due to weather where vou operate vour vehicle, add Genuine NISSAN Long Life Antifreeze/ Coolant (blue) concentrate following the directions on the container.
+If an equivalent coolant other than Genuine NISSAN Long Life Antifreeze/Coolant (blue) is used, follow the coolant manufacturer's instructions to maintain minimum antifreeze protection to -34°F (-37°C).
 The use of other types of coolant solutions other than Genuine NISSAN Long Life Antifreeze/ Coolant (blue) or equivalent may damage the engine cooling system.

-• The life expectancy of the factory-fill coolant is 105,000 miles (168,000 km) or 7 years.
-Mixing any other type of coolant other than Genuine NISSAN Long Life Antifreeze/Coolant (blue), including Genuine NISSAN Long Life Antifreeze/Coolant (green), or the use of nondistilled water will reduce the life expectancy of the factory-fill coolant.
+The life expectancy of the factory-fill coolant is 105,000 miles (168,000 km) or 7 years.
+Mixing any other type of coolant other than Genuine NISSAN Long Life Antifreeze/Coolant (blue), including Genuine NISSAN Long Life Antifreeze/Coolant (green), or the use of non-distilled water will reduce the life expectancy of the factory-fill coolant.
 Refer to the NISSAN Service and Maintenance Guide for more details.